volodymyrhudyma/blog/content/blog/2020-07-11-how-to-create-and-test-custom-hooks-in-react.md

 title: How to create and test custom hooks in React?
 tag:
   - React
+metaDescription: Hooks are functions that allow you to “hook into” React state and lifecycle features of functional components.
+Learn how to create and test custom hooks in ReactJs.
 teaser: Hooks are functions that allow you to “hook into” React state and lifecycle features of functional components.
 React has a few built-in hooks, but sometimes you need to extend their functionality...